How to find good places to eat when away from home

 So if you do a search for the best restaurants in Guanajuato for example and get five actual articles on the first page with recommendations, it’s good to do a little sleuthing to see if the person who wrote a particular article has some kind of inside knowledge or expertise.
 If there’s no byline or credit, that’s not a good sign.
 Extra points if they live there.
 In any case, it might be good to read all five articles to make sure some of the recommendations aren’t totally out of left field.

-Treat every “great place!” recommendation or best-of list with skepticism, whether that’s online from an article or commercial service such as Yelp, or from an offline source, such as a hotel concierge who is normally dealing with people on a different quest than yours.
-Incentives, biases, family ties, and commercial considerations can all color the results of where people send you at mealtime.
+Treat every “great place!” recommendation or best-of list with skepticism when you’re in a new place.
+This is true whether that’s online from an article or commercial service such as Yelp, or from an offline source, such as a hotel concierge who is normally dealing with people on a different quest than yours.
+Incentives, biases, family ties, and commercial considerations can all color the results of where people send you at mealtime, especially for sit-down restaurants;

 My Personal Favorite: Ask Locals of Normal Means